 There is so much talk of issues with NDT.
 And I have already written one post about it.
 I hope to be a sobering voice.
 I see a lot of stress and worry created, especially in the US.
 We take it more easy here in Europe.

 Is there any need for worry?
 No, you don’t need to worry.
 Only people who do not know anything about their optimal levels, or how to monitor them, need to worry.
 You will learn how to do these things, if you don’t already know it.
 I will teach you.
+Follow your temperature and pulse, guide below.
 Then you just adjust your dose as needed.

 Because thyroid meds will continue to fluctuate also in the future.
 And not only NDT, synthetic meds differ in their hormone levels as well.
+There is just now, August 2021, a new study on Levothyroxine.
+Where the authors think the medicine is so inconsistent, it should be put to bed.
 You can read more about that here.

 Synthetic T4 meds like Synthroid and Levo, are legally allowed to vary between 95 and 105 % of the given amount.
 So your current batch can be 10 % stronger or weaker than your previous batch.
 NDT and synthetic T3 medicine is allowed to vary between 90 and 110 %, US pharmacopia.